If you want to work on a package with multiple people, there are a few things that you need to take care of:

 You will see your card, but it will show the whole image with all card pictures.
 You have to specify how many card pictures are in the grid, which you can do using the “Cards in Image” fields on the right.
 Enter 3 for horizontal and 4 for vertical.

 Now you should see the card clearly showing the first card image, but it’s just a single card and not a stack yet.
-To add the remaining cards, press the “+” button next to “Card 1/1” eleven times.
+To add the remaining cards, press the “++” button in the right hand pane next to the “Card 1/1” label.
 Each card in the stack has its own index that determines what part of the image grid is used.
 You can have multiple cards with the same index, so you don’t have to repeat a card picture in your image in order to use it multiple times in the same stack.
-When you add a card, the current index is automatically increased by one, so pressing “+” as long as there are more pictures available produces a deck in which each card occurs once.
 You can click on cards in the list and change their image using the “Image Index” slider below.
 Try creating a deck that includes some of the cards two or three times!

 Finally, we can add a separate card back.
 Currently, your deck uses the first of the card pictures as the back image.
 Note that the standard 3D view shows you the back of the card stack (that’s why you see the whale).
 In the upper right, select “Separate file” as Back Image Type.
 A Back Image button will appear below, click it and select the “PhyloBack.png” file from the archive.